raoldroyd/tweepy/basics.md

 Now that it is installed, how does it work?
 Well Python must *import* the Tweepy package before it is used.
-A critical stage is to find and fill-in your Twitter API user details into the `streaming.py` example file in the Tweety GitHub repository:
+A critical stage is to find and fill-in your Twitter API user details into the `streaming.py` example file in the Tweepy GitHub repository:

 ```{}